spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 # Terraform-deploy repository

-This section describes setting up a basic EKS cluster infrastructure and resources required by the hubploy program, using Terraform.
+This section describes how to set up a basic EKS cluster infrastructure and resources required by the hubploy program, using Terraform.

+Get a copy of the repository with this command: `git clone --recursive https://github.com/TheRealZoidberg/terraform-deploy` (Note: eventually, this will be will be merged back into the parent repository).

-The terraform-delpoy repo has three subdirectories with independent Terraform configurations: *aws-creds*, *aws*, and *aws-codecommit-secrets*.
+The terraform-delpoy repository has three subdirectories with independent Terraform configurations: *aws-creds*, *aws*, and *aws-codecommit-secrets*.

 ### Subdirectory aws-creds

 The _aws-creds_ subdirectory uses Terraform to set up roles and policies needed to do the overall deployment.

- - `git clone --recursive https://github.com/TheRealZoidberg/terraform-deploy` (Eventually, this will be will be merged back into the parent repository)
  - Create new file *roles.tfvars* [**DO WE COPY THIS FROM SOMEWHERE???**]
  - Edit and add the following:
 	 - region = "us-east-1"
 	 - iam_prefix = "prefix" (Where *prefix* is the hubploy deployment name)
  - `terraform init`
  - `terraform apply -var-file=roles.tfvars` (this creates a group that can assume the "architect" role)
  - Add user to group - *prefix*-terraform-architect [**SHOULD THIS BE NECESSARY???**]
  - Assume the role:
 	 - `aws sts assume-role --role-arn arn:aws:iam::162808325377:role/gough-terraform-architect --role-session-name gough`
 		 - Output of this command should produce output similar to [this](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/assume-role-output.txt)
 	 - Export variables *AWS_SECRET_ACCESS_KEY*, *AWS_SESSION_TOKEN*, and *AWS_ACCESS_KEY_ID* based on the output

 ### Subdirectory aws

-The _**aws**_ subdirectory is responsible for creating the core EKS cluster resources needed to run a JupyterHub.
+The _aws_ subdirectory is responsible for creating the core EKS cluster resources needed to run JupyterHub.

-It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for HubPloy, the EKS autoscaler, etc.
+It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for Hubploy, the EKS autoscaler, etc.

 Configure local deployment environment for the EKS cluster:
 - `aws eks update-kubeconfig --name <deploymentName>`